alijafari79/alijafari79/README.md

 **alijafari79/alijafari79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 📚 I’m currently Studying Electrical Engineering at Sharif University of Technology !
+- 📚 Currently Studying Electrical Engineering at Sharif University of Technology !
-- 👯 I’m looking to collaborate on AI & Machine learning Projects.
+- 👯 Looking forward to collaborate on Computer Vision, AI & Machine learning Projects.
 - ⚡ My Hobby is programming deeply in python and learn all about python language .
      Also love learning to perform some AI stuff using python and maybe integrating with other languages to empower my skill.